jlevy/og-equity-compensation/README.md

   [emphasizes](http://www.paulgraham.com/growth.html) suggests that it’s best to think of a startup as any [early stage](#stages-of-a-startup) company intending to grow quickly.

+We’ll get into how equity compensation is handled both in startups and later stage companies.

-Loosely, one way to think about this is that companies are simply a set of contracts, enforced by the government and negotiated over time between the people owning and operating it, that aligns the interests of everyone involved in creating things customers are willing to pay for.
+Loosely, one way to think about companies is that they are simply a set of contracts, negotiated over time between the people owning and operating it and enforced by the government, that aligns the interests of everyone involved in creating things customers are willing to pay for.
-A key part of these contacts is precisely tracking ownership.
-Historically, this has been done a few ways, depending on the size and nature of the company, but possibly the most effective way when a lot of people are involved, is via stock, which we get into next.
+Key to these contracts is a way to precisely track ownership of the company;
+issuing stock is one way companies can choose to do this.

 - 🚧 Groundwork:
   What are good stats on how many people work in startups vs established companies?